 Ad Corrector:

-Drivers typically glance at a billboard for three to five seconds total, with meaningful attention occurring in the final second before passing.
+Drivers typically glance at a billboard for three to five seconds, with meaningful attention occurring in the final second before passing.
 If the message is not immediately clear, it is missed entirely.

 Dan Resnikoff Ad Corrector